ProfessorKazarinoff/jupyterhub-engr101/docs/docs/custom_login_page.md

 ## Next Steps

-The next step is to add Draw.IO to the possible "apps" that start in JupyterLab after a student logs into JupyterHub.
-Draw.IO installed in the JupyterLab interface makes it possible for student to draw flow charts in when they use JupyterHub
+The next step is to add a set of notes and assignments to GitHub.
+We'll use these notes and assignments for the class.
+After we save the notes and assignments to GitHub, we will use a JupyterHub extension that pulls the assignments and notes down for each student (each JupyterHub user).

 <br>